Evangelical Lutheran Church of St. Matthew (New York City): History

 In 1852, the United Lutheran Churches of New York celebrated their 100th Anniversary.

 In 1868, St. Matthew's sold its Walker Street church and, as the German Evangelical Lutheran Church of Saint Matthew in the City of New York, acquired the former First Baptist Church at Broome and Elizabeth streets.
 In 1881, the Concordia Collegiate Institute of the Missouri Synod (subsequently known as Concordia College) was founded at the Broome Street church.
-St. Matthew's subsidized the institute until its 1893 move to Hawthorne, New York.
+St. Matthew's subsidized the institute until the institute moved in 1893 to Hawthorne, New York.

-In 1885, St. Matthew's left the New York Ministerium to join the more conservative Evangelical Lutheran Synod of Missouri, Ohio, and Other States, now known as the Lutheran Church–Missouri Synod (LCMS), to which it still belongs.
+In 1885, St. Matthew's left the New York Ministerium to join the more conservative Evangelical Lutheran Synod of Missouri, Ohio, and Other States, now known as the Lutheran Church – Missouri Synod, to which it still belongs.

 In 1903, St. Matthew's built a brick and stone church and a three-story residence for $25,000 at 300 West 9th Avenue at 44th Street to designs by architect John Boese of 280 Broadway.

 In 1906, St. Matthew erected a mission chapel at 145th Street and Convent Avenue.
 The Broome Street church closed in 1913 and the congregation moved to the 145th Street and Convent Avenue mission chapel.
 Nearby at 145th Street and Convent Avenue, the church built a four-story brick and stone parish house in 1908 at a cost of $50,000 to designs by architect John Boese.

 St. Matthew's merged in 1945 with Messiah Mission Church in the Inwood, Manhattan, neighborhood and moved into that church building.
 In 1956, construction of a new church building was begun at 202 Sherman Avenue in Inwood, and completed in 1957.
-This building was sold in 2006, and demolished along with its elementary school, being replaced by an apartment building.
+That building was sold in 2006 and demolished along with its elementary school, being replaced by an apartment building.
 The congregation moved south to the Cornerstone Center on 178 Bennett Avenue.